riblack-microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/AzureDataFactoryARMTemplates/SQLToADLSFullExport/README.md

 5. Provide required parameters and Review + create.
 ![Custom deployment](/Analytics/AzureDataFactoryARMTemplates/SQLToADLSFullExport/CustomDeployment_LI.jpg)

-## Connecting to Finance and Operations Cloud Hosted Tier 1 Environment or Sandbox Tier 2
+## Connecting to Finance and Operations Cloud Hosted Environment (Tier 1) or Sandbox Tier 2
-If your source system is Dynamics 365 for **Finance and Operations Cloud Hosteed Dev or Tier 2 environment**.
-You can get the database connection details from Life Cycle Services Environment details page.
+If your source system is Dynamics 365 for **Finance and Operations Cloud Hosteed Dev or Tier 2 environment**. you can get the database connection details from Life Cycle Services Environment details page.
 You would need **Environment Manager or Project Owner access** in LCS to see the database connection details.

-### Cloud Hosted Tier 1 environment
+### Cloud Hosted Environment (Tier 1)
-1. To Connect Azure data factory to Dynamics 365 for Finance and Operations Cloud Hosted Development environment you need to create **Self-Hosted integration runtime** for your Azure data factory.
+1. To Connect Azure data factory to Dynamics 365 for Finance and Operations Cloud Hosted Environment (Tier 1) You need to create **Self-Hosted integration runtime** for your Azure Data Factory.
 2. Follow the documentation link to install and configure Self-Hosted Integration runtime on the VM [Create a Self-hosted integration runtime](https://docs.microsoft.com/en-us/azure/data-factory/create-self-hosted-integration-runtime#create-a-self-hosted-ir-via-azure-data-factory-ui)
 3. Change the integration runtime for your SQLServerDB link services, validate connection and deploy changes to your data factory.

-### Connecting to Tier 2 environment
+### Connecting to a Tier 2 environment
-1. To connect Azure data factory to tier 2 environment you dont need Self-Hosted Integration Runtime as Tier 2 envirinment uses Azure SQL
+1. To connect Azure Data Factory to Tier 2 environment you dont need Self-Hosted Integration Runtime as Tier 2 environment uses Azure SQL
-2. However Tier 2 Azure SQL Database are firewall enabled so you have to whitelist the IP address of Azure data factory to connect
+2. However Tier 2 Azure SQL Databases are firewall-enabled so you have to whitelist the IP address of Azure Data Factory to connect
 3. Follow the documentation [Connecting to Tier 2 database](/Analytics/AzureDataFactoryARMTemplates/SQLToADLSFullExport/ConnectingAFDtoSelf_ServiceDeploymentv2.docx) .
 Note that Self-Service database connections are only valid for 8 hours.
-So you have to updated the database crededential in the Data factory connection before excutin
+So you have to updated the database crededential in the data factory connection before executing.

 ## Execute pipeline to export data and CDM metadata
 Once Azure data factory template deployed successfully, navigate to Azure Data Factory solution and execute pipelines